The unicycle is a form of transportation for people who really need attention.

 - Frighten every attorney in the room by suggesting this could probably be resolved through binding arbitration instead.

-In the United Kingdom, the 1977 TV program with Larry Wilcox and Erik Estrada was called CRiSPS?
+, the 1977 TV program with Larry Wilcox and Erik Estrada was called CRiSPS?

 Stop-To-Type technology disables the keyboard on your mobile phone or PDA when the device detects movement.
 This eliminates the dangers associated with people weaving down sidewalks as they write novellas to friends, family and business associate on their personal electronic devices.